nya3jp/tast/docs/test_dependencies.md

 ## Hardware dependencies

 Tast provides a way to run/skip tests based on the device characteristics.
+The examples of the decive characteristics are as follows:

+* Whether the device has a touch screen.
+* Whether the device has fingerprint.
+* Whether the device has an internal display.

 For example, in order to run tests on DUT where touchscreen is available, the dependency can be declared in the `HardwareDeps` field of `testing.Test`.

 ```go
 func init() {